Club History

 1969-1980

-In 1976 the Frinton International Veterans Week was launched!
-It attracted more than 70 entrants in the first year with finalists from South Africa and Australia.
-Dudley Stationary which took up sporting the event as a sponsor in 1987.
+In 1976, the Frinton International Veterans Week was launched, attracting more than 70 entrants in its first year, with finalists travelling from as far afield as South Africa and Australia.
+The event later secured sponsorship from Dudley Stationery in 1987.

 1980-1990